How to Find the Cheapest Heating Oil in Cork

 Delivery costs are relatively fixed whether a tanker drops 300L or 1000L, so the per-litre price is usually lower on larger fills.

-• 300L: Most expensive per litre.
+- 300L: Most expensive per litre.
 Emergency top-up only.

-• 500L: Standard order size, better value.
+- 500L: Standard order size, better value.

-• 1000L: Usually the best value if your tank can hold it.
+- 1000L: Usually the best value if your tank can hold it.

 Historical patterns are useful context, but they are not reliable in fast-moving markets.
-The best approach is to monitor live county prices, compare multiple suppliers, and buy before your tank reaches a critical level.
+The best approach is to monitor recent county prices, compare multiple suppliers, and buy before your tank reaches a critical level.

 Your total price includes crude-linked product costs, refining and distribution costs, carbon tax (~€0.161/L), and VAT (13.5%).
 Here's the approximate breakdown for a typical Cork order:

-5. Watch Out for Hidden Fees
+5. Watch out for hidden fees

 Some low advertised prices come with caveats:

-• Credit card surcharges (1-2%)
+- Credit card surcharges (1-2%)

-• Urgent or weekend delivery fees
+- Urgent or weekend delivery fees

-• "Through the house" delivery charges
+- "Through the house" delivery charges

-• Minimum order surcharges on small fills
+- Minimum order surcharges on small fills

 Tankful shows you the total delivered price so you can compare like-for-like.